brighton36/rvgp/README.md

 In the root of this project, is your 'main' journal, alongside the Rakefile, and a few directories.
 Let's look at these directories one by one.
 * **journals** These are where your 'manually entered' PTA journals belong.
 As your project grows, you can insert as many .journal files in here as you'd like.
 These will be automatically included by the yukihiro-matsumoto.journal.
 And, to get you started, there is an opening-balances.journal, which, nearly every project should have.
 * **feeds** This folder exists to keep your 'source' files.
 Which, would principally be csv's that have been downloaded from banks.
 PTA '.journal' files are also supported.
 I synchronize the journal output from [cone](https://play.google.com/store/apps/details?id=info.tangential.cone&hl=en_US&gl=US), into journal files here.
-* **build** This folder, is where the output of rra goes.
-There's really no good reason to write to this folder, outside the rra libraries.
+* **build** This folder, is where the output of rvgp goes.
+There's really no good reason to write to this folder, outside the rvgp libraries.
 Be careful about putting anything in here that you don't want to lose.
 A `rake clean` erases just about anything that's in here.
 We'll better address this folder, by examining the app folder, a bit further down.
 * **app** Here's where the magic happens.
 This folder contains the ruby and yaml, that reconciles the contents of your feeds, into a finished product.
 There are a number of subfolders, each containing logic dedicated to a specific part of the build process.
 (See below)
 * **config** This is self explanatory.
 This directory exists to contain application feed settings.
 You can look through the default config files, for an overview of what's possible here.